 In the morning I went to the Unity Cafe.
 The bar has an oval shape in the middle.
 The bartender has some sort of a branding iron that elegantly becomes a long prosthetic limb used to push drinks out to the customers.
 Pasted onto a large hot sauce bottle is a small breakfast menu.
 Their specialty seems to be biscuits, gravy, sausage, and eggs.
 A couple bellies up to the bar to start their day off with a cup of coffee.
 The woman loudly proclaims that everyday bad people are murdering and raping the good people.
 My first thought, SHIT where the hell am I!!
 Unity has murdering bears and cougars but also murdering people!
 Unity really needs a closed gated community.
 I haven’t felt this type of fear since hanging out with a particular couple at the Spaghetti Factory, where, while I was innocently enjoying a plate of spaghetti, I was informed that terrorists want to kill me.
 I started to look around paranoid, more slowly slurping noodles.
 I wondered if it’s a smart idea to hang out with this Fox news loving couple.
 Out of all my friends, why is it that they seem to be the only ones constantly targeted by terrorists?
 I think they only date on terrorist level code green days.

-“It’s a sunny day today, honey.
-It’s code green!”
+“It’s a sunny day today, honey and it’s code green!”